EHale64/ruby-exercises/data-types/strings/README.md

 As a quick test, answer the following questions:

 - What is minitest?

+   minitest is a testing framework which comes with every standard Ruby distribution.
+It provides assertion and expectation based interfaces

 - what is a Domain-Specific Language (DSL)?

+  Domain-Specific Language is a computer language specific to a particular application domain.

+  Each one is unique and must be learned for it's specific application.

 - What does assert_equal mean?
 How many arguments does it expect?

+  assert_equal means that you are comparing two values and expecrting that they will be equivalent in the test you are running.

+  It expects two arguments, one for each value.

 - Will assert_equal true, "true" pass?
 - How do you “run” a test file?

+  Test files are run using the commaned line.

 - is a “failing” test a bad thing?

+  Not necessarily.
+Failing a test simply means that the assertion you made in the test was not true.
+This means that the code being tested is running correctly but that it is not producing the desired/expected outcome.

 - does minitest run all the tests in order?

+  Not unless you explicity set it up to do so.

 - Find a list of minitest assertions (google it!).
 What’s a cool one you found?

 Awesome.
 If you can answer all of those questions, you’ve got your head wrapped around Minitest.
 Onward!